mdewey/java/README.md

 ## Hardware

-- A computer running JDK 14 ?
-- A computer with Git installed
+- A computer with
+  - JDK 14(?)
+  - git
+  - Postgres 12(?)
+- IntelliJ(?) install

+_NOTE: Instructor will be using a Mac, but any platform is alright_

 ## Prerequisites